zenvisage/scatter-search/README.md

 ### Adding more datasets
 To add a new dataset file, just add the file to the data/ folder.
 As of now, only .csv and .txt are supported, but incase we'd like to include other formats, it's an easy update.

+**Note:** The included datasets - iris, test, and diabetic_data represent three scenarios.
+Test wouldn't work because it has just one trivial row.
+Diabetic_data would be extremely slow and is not fit for the tool.
+Iris is the small (150 rows only) and easy dataset that I used during development.

 ### Extending: Adding indexing methods